webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Extreme-Mastery.md

 ---
 aliases:
 - Extreme Mastery
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/6
+- Ability/Tier/High
-  - Abilities
+- Ability/Pool/Might
-  - Abilitiesnabler
+- Ability/Pool/Speed
-type:
-  - Enabler
+- Ability/Categories/Meta
 ---

-# Extreme Mastery
+## Extreme Mastery

-**Type**: Enabler
+>6+  Might, Speed

 When using your chosen weapon, you can reroll any attack roll you wish and take the better of the two results.
 Enabler.